seletz/vagrant-puppet-test/README.rst

 This repository contains the setup of my vagrant puppet test.

-.. note:: The Vagrantfile uses the new format as of vagrant 0.9, see http://vagrantup.com/docs/changes/changes_08x_09x.html
+.. note: The Vagrantfile uses the new format as of vagrant 0.9, see http://vagrantup.com/docs/changes/changes_08x_09x.html

 What?